Amuleka/MegaDeskWindows/README.md

 In this project, a teammate and I built a desk order application to speed up the process of orders depending on the different scenarios we could have

 [Software Demo Video](https://www.youtube.com/watch?v=Zpd3rUKQdLo)
+[Actual Team Repository (Is private) ](https://github.com/jandyrae/MegaDesk_2.0_team) I'm logged in as byui-student in the commits section

 # Development Environment